Thermal Damage to Cable Insulation

 Unfortunately quite often replacement of larger sections of cable may be necessary.
 This being either due to the damage itself or as the cable with the damage removed is now too short.

-Fixing the High Temperatures That Cause The Thermal Damage
+Fixing High Temperatures That Cause Thermal Damage to Cable Insulation

 Again, it is important to verify the initial cause of the high temperatures so that similar thermal damage of the new cable can be avoided.
 Simply replacing the cable without identifying and rectifying the root cause is highly likely to end up in a repeat of the same problems.